shubham-978/CineEase/README.md

-Golden Cinema - Web App for movie enthusiasts, where they can look for upcoming movies, popular movies and top rated movies.
+CineEase - Web App for movie enthusiasts, where they can look for upcoming movies, popular movies and top rated movies.